10-Day Southern Spain Itinerary – Best of Andalusia

 Image by Jorge Franganillo via Flickr

 Art lovers should check out the Museo Picasso Málaga, which has over 200 of the artist’s works, and the Picasso Birthplace Museum, where he grew up.
-Both are a great way to learn more about this famous painter.
+Both are a great way to learn more about the famous Cubist painter.

 cathedral of Malaga